psychemist/Computer-Programming-Free-Resources/README.md

 particularly like this [section](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#what-is-the-single-most-useful-cs-bookmark-you-have) and this [section](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#games-and-challenge-websites) but you should start from the [beginning](https://github.com/bmorelli25/Become-A-Full-Stack-Web-Developer#start-here), obviously.
 - These detailed [Roadmaps](https://roadmap.sh/)!
 Start exploring [here](https://roadmap.sh/frontend).
-These two have basically all you want in a roadmap.
+These two have basically all you need in a roadmap.
 - The [OSSU](https://github.com/ossu/computer-science#curriculum) Computer Science curriculum which I plan to go through once I have solid foundations.